Jianyao260/Data_eng_Aw_Ma_Gr/README.md

 ![alt text](https://media.discordapp.net/attachments/783005857112784916/788735363766157332/Capture7.PNG)

-In the 'release' branch, we have a user acceptance for pushing the master :
+In the 'release' branch, we have a user acceptance for pushing to master :

 ![alt text](https://media.discordapp.net/attachments/783005857112784916/788735359491768330/release_branch.PNG)